higham/matrices-correlation-invalid/readme.md

 ```
 anymatrix('g','corrinv','higham/matrices-correlation-invalid')
 ```
-should be used, which gives the group the name name `corrinv`.
+should be used, which gives the group the name `corrinv`.

 Requirements
 -------------